Driver Trainers: Driving TMC Foward

 “Kyle has a proven track record of training our new drivers to be safe and successful here at TMC.
 He focuses on treating his guys like a friend and goes the extra mile to help them understand why we do things the TMC way,” says Training Coordinator Manager, Jeff Geist.

 When it comes to driver training, Kyle prefers to keep things simple and honest.
-“If my trainee do not understand something, I will break it down to their level and make sure they understand before moving on,” explains Kyle.
+“If my trainee does not understand something, I will break it down to their level and make sure they understand before moving on,” explains Kyle.
 “It is important to gain your trainee’s trust before you can work as a team.”

 In the future, Kyle hopes to gain more knowledge and share it with his trainees.
 “This industry is something that needs hard work and dedication.
 It is not an overnight thing.”